Top 15 Ways to Stay Healthy While Traveling

 - NOTE: If you think you have been exposed to an infectious disease, contact a medical professional, CDC, or the WHO immediately to avoid spreading the disease and contaminating others.
 Even if you are asymptomatic, if in doubt, get professional advice immediately.

 TIP: There is clothing you can purchase, that is pretreated with permethrin.
 This clothing protects from mosquitos, chiggers, ticks, ants, flies, and more.
-It is super easy as you can just buy and wear if you are uncomfortable spraying yourself.
+It is super easy as you can just buy and wear it.
+It works well in combination with insect repellant, and provides some protection if you are uncomfortable spraying yourself.